ellyess/PyVWF/README.md

 - Wind turbine power curves in a .csv file with model names in each column providing the power output with respect to wind speed.
 This exists already in `data/turb_info/`, extra curves can be added, these are found through the manufaturer.

 ### Setup the VWF model
-With the required libraries installed and input files inplace, minor modification of paths may be required.
+With the required libraries installed and input files in place, minor modifications of paths may be required.

 ## Usage
 Open `run.py` and edit the parameters you wish to use and save.

-Run the file using `python run.py`, this should work if all paths and input files are inplace.
-Run time will vary depending on number of clusters required to train and size of the area etc. If model has been trained for a number of clusters, running this again will skip the training.
+Run the file using `python run.py`, this should work if all paths and input files are in place.
+Run time will vary depending on the number of clusters required to train and the size of the area etc. If correction factors have been derived for the desired area and resolution settings, running this again will skip the training.

 ## CREDITS & CONTACT

-The PyVWF code is devloped by Ellyess F. Benmoufok.
+The PyVWF code is developed by Ellyess F. Benmoufok.
 You can email me via benmoufok.ellyess@gmail.com.

 The original VWF code this is based on is developed by Iain Staffell.
 You can try emailing them at i.staffell@imperial.ac.uk